-For as long they’d been chilling down under, Australia’s cinematic efforts went primarily unnoticed until the 1970s.
-That’s because in the late 60s and early 70s an effort was put forth by the Australian government to support and assist Australian cinema, which in in turn gave birth to a movement called “Australian New Wave.”
-Director’s like Peter Weir, Bruce Beresford and George Miller emerged with film’s depicting the outback as both a thing of unmatched beauty and unbridled savagery.
+For as long as they’d been chilling down under, Australia’s cinematic efforts went primarily unnoticed until the 1970s.
+That’s because in the late 60s and early 70s an effort was put forth by the Australian government to support and assist Australian cinema, which in turn gave birth to a movement called “Australian New Wave.”
+Director’s like Peter Weir, Bruce Beresford, and George Miller emerged with films depicting the outback as both a thing of unmatched beauty and unbridled savagery.
 Though no genre captured the latter as significantly as the popular “Ozploitation” movement.
 Just like American exploitation films, many Oz films were violent, perverse, and cheap.
 One film that stands apart from the pack is Long Weekend.

 What I did love about Long Weekend was the end.
 SPOILERS IN THE FOLLOWING PARAGRAPH!
 Marcia gets fed up with Peter’s abrasive attitude and their surroundings and decides to leave.
 Later that night Peter, who thinks he’s alone, fires his harpoon gun after hearing a scary noise.
 It is only after the next day that Peter realizes he has shot Marcia after she got lost in the woods.
 Peter becomes panicked by both the trauma of the event and by the increasing animosity of his environment and tries to escape.
 Eventually, Peter makes it to a road and what happens?
 He’s hit by a truck.
 Just like common roadkill.
 I love the irony of Peter dying just like one of the very animals he would mistreat.
 I don’t usually care for the kinds of movies where everyone dies but these people deserved it.